5 Years Time

 "5 Years Time", also known as "5 Years Time (Sun Sun Sun)", is the debut single by English folk rock band Noah and the Whale.
-It was originally released in 2007, but was later re-released on 4 August 2008 and became their first top-ten hit.
+Originally released on 22 October 2007, its re-release on 4 August 2008 made it the band's first top-ten hit.

 Chart performance

 "5 Years Time" did not chart upon its first release in 2007.
 After poor initial sales, the group chose to re-release the single, and the record made it onto the charts in a number of countries.
 In the UK, it debuted at number 24, and went on to become Noah and the Whale's first top-ten single, peaking at number 7.
 In Ireland, "5 Years Time" debuted at number 47 and peaked at number 10.

 Music video

-The music video features the band performing in a pub and dancing/playing in the park.
+The music video was directed by James Copeman.
+It features the band performing in a pub and dancing/playing in the park.
 During the video, Laura Marling, who provides backing vocals for the group, is seen playing a tin whistle and also giving the camera the two-fingers.
-The video was directed by James Copeman.
 The style of the video resembles a Wes Anderson film, using the same font the director uses in his films/music videos.
+Noah and the Whale are known to be fans of Anderson's work, and they named their band after the film The Squid and the Whale (2005), on which Anderson was a producer, as well as its director Noah Baumbach, a long term collaborator of Anderson's.

-The music video was uploaded to YouTube on 13 June 2008, and as of July 2025 it has been viewed over 12 million times.
+The music video was uploaded to YouTube on 13 June 2008, and as of July 2025 it has been viewed over 13 million times.